m-aqsam/flutter-functional-apps/README.md

-# All the Applications int his repo  are build using Flutter with ❤️.
+# All the Applications in this repo are build using Flutter with ❤️.

 This is the Repo is the collection of flutter functional applications are design and develop by me using flutter with ❤️.